 - Finally the root will contain expressions with their scope distributed across different locations.

 As far as architecture is concerned, local rules can be ignored since they can be managed by persistence or execution units without calling on system resources.
-The main challenge is therefore to distinguish between:
+The main challenge is therefore to classify rules with regard to their modus operandi:

-- Rules targeting persistence units, from those targeting execution units.
+- Footprint: Rules targeting persistence units, compared to from those targeting execution units.

-- Constraints, which are activated backward from a known persistence or execution unit, and full rules, whose forward consequences cannot be known upfront.
+- Execution: Backward rules activated from a known persistence or execution unit, compared to forward ones whose consequences cannot be known upfront.

-From an architectural perspective, footprints and modus operandi are the critical factor to be considered, hence, the next step should be to disentangle the rules in order to get homogeneous clauses.
-For that purpose, it may help to characterize the semantics of business rules using the classical logic categories:
+From an architectural perspective, the modus operandi is to be the critical factor to be considered, hence, the benefit of disentangling requirements in order to get homogeneous clauses.

 Access to scythed chariots can be qualified at different levels, each with specific architectural consequences.